neopragma/directional-code-metrics/README.md

 - misunderstood requirements.

 While those problems must be addressed, they are not directly related to the health of the application code base, and therefore can't serve as indicators of technical improvement.

-**Aside:** You might argue that the first item can be affected by the health of the code.
-That's true, and the impact of improvements will be seen in the mean time to repair.
-A scaled microservices environment has the characteristics of a complex adaptive system.
-It is probably infeasible to measure emergent behaviors of a complex adaptive system in a way that would unambiguously demonstrate progress with technical improvement, as such systems do not exhibit linear cause and effect.

 #### 3.2.3.
 Source Code: Static Code Analysis